Claims & Loss Adjusters

 If fraud is suspected, further investigations will need to be made, which may involve examining a company’s accounts or checking stock records to confirm the existence of goods for which the claim in being made.

-Loss adjusters may also advise on the actions that the claimant should take, such as installing betters locks, security lights and cameras, stronger doors, etc, before the insurance policy is renewed.
+Loss adjusters may also recommend the actions that the claimant should take, such as installing betters locks, security lights and cameras, stronger doors, etc, before the insurance policy is renewed.